Skater Spotlight: Brad, 38

 Then it clicked.

-“I realised I didn’t have to just watch.
-I could be part of it.”
+"I realised I did not have to just watch.
+I could be part of it."

 Two weeks later the board showed up.
 He stepped on and pushed.
 Simple as that.